Aman130225/HR-Attrition-SQL-Analytics/README.md

 ## 🎯 Why I Built This

 I created this project to strengthen my data analytics skills and to demonstrate how data can be transformed into business-ready insights.

+## 🧑‍💻 What I Learned

+- Building scalable SQL data pipelines
+- Designing dimensional models for analytics
+- Translating raw data into executive-level insights
+- Communicating technical results through business dashboards